Chart Color Schemes

 Evatt is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Evatt, as per the latest Census, 96.7% of dwellings were houses with 3.3% being other types such as semi-detached homes, apartments, or 'other' dwellings.
+In Evatt, as per the latest Census evaluation, 96.7% of dwellings were houses with the remaining 3.3% being semi-detached, apartments, or other types.
 This compares to the Australian Capital Territory's figures of 69.4% houses and 30.5% other dwellings.
-Home ownership in Evatt stood at 33.4%, with mortgaged properties at 44.4% and rented dwellings at 22.2%.
+Home ownership in Evatt stood at 33.4%, with mortgaged dwellings at 44.4% and rented ones at 22.2%.
 The median monthly mortgage repayment was $2,000, aligning with the Australian Capital Territory average, while median weekly rent was $466 compared to the territory's averages of $2,000 and $430 respectively.
-Nationally, Evatt's mortgage repayments were higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Nationally, Evatt's mortgage repayments were higher than the Australian average of $1,863, and rents substantially exceeded the national figure of $375.

 Frequently Asked Questions - Housing